 IT Jargon BusterPosted By: Hayley Friday 11th March 2016

-Since I first started learning about IT back in secondary school at GCSE level, it was clear that one of the main aspects of this subject is terminology.
+Since I first started learning about IT back in secondary school at GCSE level, it was clear that one of the main aspects of the subject was terminology.
 Progressing through to A level this became more apparent as the course looked at detailed networking architecture and linking relevant theory to practical application.

-Moving into the working industry of IT, terminology or jargon, is constantly being used to ensure all personnel are singing from the same hymn sheet so to speak.
+Moving into the working world of IT, terminology or jargon is constantly being used to ensure all personnel are singing from the same hymn sheet (so to speak).

-Through experience in IT sales I have found out first hand, that terminology or jargon, is more commonly used as a smokescreen or buzzwords to generate excitement/simply confuse people into a sale.
-Once the client is confused, they are then reassured, by said sales person, that they will get everything they want and it will work brilliantly.
+Through experience in IT sales I have found out first hand, that terminology or jargon, is more commonly used as a smokescreen to generate excitement or simply confuse people into a sale.
+Once the client is confused, they are then reassured, by said salesperson that they will get everything they want and it will work brilliantly.

 How will it work brilliantly if you do not know what you are getting?
 If you do not know what you are getting, how can you measure the brilliance?
 This is essentially where I come in.

 Although I know IT terminology and can use it effectively, I prefer the phrase keep it simple.
 This way not only the technical team are singing from the same hymn sheet, but more importantly so is the client; keeping everything transparent and out in the open.

 A great example of a smoke screen or buzzword is cloud.

 What is cloud?
 Is it actually a cloud?